Key Takeaways

 Many people wonder do face masks expire, and while most have a good shelf life, it’s always a good idea to check before use.
 Sheet masks are single-use, individually wrapped, disposable skincare masks.
 They're made of fabric or biodegradable cellulose fiber and are shaped like a face with cutouts for the eyes, nose, and mouth.1

-Helpful for dryness or for preparing skin before makeup, a sheet mask comes pre-soaked with serums and essences containing hydrating, skin-friendly ingredients like hyaluronic acid or aloe vera.
+Helpful for dryness or for preparing skin before makeup, a sheet mask, like a cryo face mask, comes pre-soaked with serums and essences containing hydrating, skin-friendly ingredients like hyaluronic acid or mushroom extract.
 They may also contain targeted ingredients like vitamin C, collagen, or PDRN (polydeoxyribonucleotide).2 If you’re having trouble deciding between a sheet mask vs. clay mask, the best option will depend on your skin’s current needs.

 Gel Masks